 H&S C 11370.1

 CIMT.
-Possessing either a CS or a firearm is not a CIMT, so together arguably they are not.
+Possessing either a CS or a firearm is not a CIMT (see 11377, 29800) so together they should not be.

 Firearm.
 Not a deportable firearms offense because it comes within antique firearm exception; see PC 29800(a).